-ACG understands that no single agency can tackle this international problem alone and more effective multi-sector partnerships and approaches are needed.
-ACG remains committed to being at the centre of the UK’s fight against the malicious impact of counterfeiters and their deadly trade and our mission is to empower multi-agency partnerships and to strengthen international collaboration.
-To do this we work every day to enable collaborative actions against counterfeiters, helping to steer more effective Government and Enforcement strategies, policy and evidenced based actions.
+ACG believes that no single agency can tackle this international problem alone and more effective, cross border, multi-sector partnerships and approaches are needed.
+ACG remains committed to being at the centre of the international fight against the malicious impact of counterfeiters and their deadly trade.
+Our mission is to empower multi-agency partnerships and to strengthen international collaboration.
+To do this, we work every day to enable collaborative actions against counterfeiters, helping to steer more effective Government and Enforcement strategies, policy and evidenced based actions.

-Our Intelligence Coordinator holds a vital position within the group, acting as a special point of contact and reference for business and enforcement, by gathering and collating intelligence enabling operational support and advice to UK enforcement authorities.
-As a result, in the past year ACG members have helped to facilitate numerous operations against counterfeit traders, which have netted over 100,000 fakes.
+Our Intelligence & Strategic Initiatives Manager holds a vital position within the group, acting as a special point of contact and reference for international business and enforcement, by gathering and collating intelligence enabling operational support and advice to UK enforcement authorities.
+As a result, in the past year ACG members have helped to facilitate numerous operations against counterfeit traders, which have netted fakes worth over £500,000.

-One of ACG's most important functions is to provide effective liaison between law enforcement and rights holders.
+One of ACG's most important functions is to provide effective liaison between UK, EU and international law enforcement and rights holders.
 We focus on delivering training in practical events including our Intellectual Property (IP) Roadshows, dedicated Border Force training and Brand Protection practice events.
 These are held across the UK and Ireland.
 We also provide a comprehensive Guide to Brand Protection.

 ACG represents more than 3,000 brands affected by this influx of fakes into the UK and delivers an international network of information, advice and contacts on all aspects of IP protection.
 Working with Government and law enforcement agencies since 1980, ACG is focused on providing an effective and sustained response to counterfeiting.